What is Nobelium

 In thermodynamics, the melting point defines a condition in which the solid and liquid can exist in equilibrium.
 Adding a heat will convert the solid into a liquid with no temperature change.
 The melting point of a substance depends on pressure and is usually specified at standard pressure.
 When considered as the temperature of the reverse change from liquid to solid, it is referred to as the freezing point or crystallization point.

-Specific heat of Moscovium is — J/g K.
+Specific heat of Nobelium is — J/g K.

-Latent Heat of Fusion of Moscovium is — kJ/mol.
+Latent Heat of Fusion of Nobelium is — kJ/mol.

-Latent Heat of Vaporization of Moscovium is — kJ/mol.
+Latent Heat of Vaporization of Nobelium is — kJ/mol.

 Specific heat, or specific heat capacity, is a property related to internal energy that is very important in thermodynamics.
 The intensive properties cv and cp are defined for pure, simple compressible substances as partial derivatives of the internal energy u(T, v) and enthalpy h(T, p), respectively: